Scrapyard Challenge [by Laura]

 "Really."

 "Yeah, I have a dentist’s appointment.
 The thingy ogg magg dooghd iggh e’e egg ogg, see?
 It’s really gross!"
+She wipes her finger on the back of the chair.

 I smile and nod.
 Only two more days and she’s changing jobs.
 I can feel that ulcer starting to heal already.